AhmedKhattab1993/zac_qc/Experts/plan_exec.md

 ### Recommended Practices (baked into plan.md)
 - Testing
+  - Require a smoke test (live or end-to-end) in every user story whenever the feature can be validated via a quick real execution; list the exact command/spec under “Story Tests to Run”.
   - Prefer Playwright for E2E on web UIs; add `data-testid` attributes; keep tests deterministic; run headless in CI with JUnit/HTML reports.
   - Use fixtures for auth/data; stub external network calls; keep tests parallel‑safe.
 - Sub‑Agent Delegation (Codex CLI)